ankowals/saf/README.md

     @Given("^open browser$")
     public void open_browser(){...}

-As can be see the main purpose of this step is to create new selenium web driver that can be used in tests.
+The main purpose of this step is to create new selenium web driver that can be used in tests.
 Browser type can be provided via configuration.
 For details please see parameters mentioned below in src/config/framework/framework.config as well as in src/config/environment/default.config

 	Environment={